eamontaaffe/holidaze/readme.md

 ## Tasks

-1. photo index : thumbnails on hover
+- [ ] photo index : thumbnails on hover

+- [ ] show images once preloaded

-2. photo index : organise "recent" and "previous"
+- [ ] photo index : organise "recent" and "previous"

-3. show images once preloaded
+    - Not sure if this is possible...

-4. change link to holidays.florenceltf.com
+- [ ] change link to holidays.florenceltf.com